cda-tum/mqt-qmap/UPGRADING.md

 ## [Unreleased]

-This minor release initiates the efforts to re-structure the Python bindings and make the more modular.
+This minor release initiates the efforts to re-structure the Python bindings and make them more modular.
 Even tough this is not a breaking change, it is worth mentioning to developers of MQT QMAP that all Python code (except tests) has been moved to the top-level `python` directory.
 Furthermore, the C++ code for the Python bindings has been moved to the top-level `bindings` directory.